ItsMeSKKYZ3R/AnimatyJS/README.md

 -   You can add some animation with fade on in and out.
 -   You can see if your text is visible actually

+## 🚀 v1.3

+### For the v1.3, we added the setColor and toggleColor functions.
+These functions need to be a callback of hover or click function.

 ## 🚀 v1.2.5

 ### We added the click and double click functions and the _ function for replace the new instance of AnimatyJS (but you can do like before).